Hvar

 Hvar Town's marina is among the most popular on the Adriatic, with full-service berths and nearby anchorages around the Pakleni Islands.

-Best Time to Visit Hvar
+When to Visit Hvar

-Hvar enjoys a mild Mediterranean climate with long summers, ideal for both relaxation and exploration.
+Hvar enjoys a mild Mediterranean climate with long summers, ideal for both relaxation and exploration

 Spring